Research Based Business Planning

 In the course Research Based Business Planning you will be part of a team that develops a business plan for starting a new research based recompany.
 While doing this, studying a guide and papers on business planning will enhance your understanding of the entrepreneurial process you are experiencing.
 Next to plenary course sessions, teams will have individual feedback and coaching sessions which involves experienced entrepreneurs.

-  The plenary course sessions will be on Thursday evening from 19.00 – 22.00 hrs in the period from November 14 2013 till February 2014.
+The plenary course sessions will be on Thursday evening from 19.00 – 22.00 hrs running from November 2012 till April 2013.
 The sessions will be in the LUMC

 In the plenary sessions, the progress with developing the various business plans is discussed and a guest speaker will talk about operational aspects of starting a company.

 The kick-off will be on Thursday November 22nd in Lecture Room 4 of the LUMC, from 19.00 – 22.00 hrs.

 Grading will be based on the written business plan (60%), the presentation of the business plan (20%) and some tests and/or class participation (20%).